-Iowa's Public Universities accept up to 16 semester credit hours of vocationaltechnical courses for transfer from the community colleges provided those credits apply to the AA degree at the host community college and the other Iowa community colleges.
+Iowa's Public Universities accept up to 16 semester credit hours of vocationaltechnical courses for transfer towards a Bachelor's degree from the community colleges provided those credits apply to the AA degree at the host community college and the other Iowa community colleges.
 You do not have to obtain an AA degree, however, to have this credit awarded.